viewflow/viewflow/README.md

   <img src="assets/fsm.png" alt="drawing" width="600"/>
 </a>

 `viewflow.fsm.*` can help you manage rules and restrictions around moving from one state to another.
-The package is suitable to get low-level database-independent FSM implementation, or to wrap an existing database model, and implement a simple persistent workflow process with a quickly bootstrapped UI.
+The package is suitable for getting low-level, database-independent FSM implementation or to wrap an existing database model and implement a simple, persistent workflow process with a quickly bootstrapped UI.

 ```python
 from enum import Enum